Sharing of Unlicensed Spectrum by Strategic Operators: Dynamic Sharing Schemes

 \section{Dynamic Sharing Schemes}

 The static sharing strategies discussed in Section~\ref{Static Sharing Schemes } are in general not the most efficient under dynamic traffic conditions.
 At any given time, some operators may have light traffic and hence excess spectrum, while others may have heavy traffic and hence experience a spectrum shortage.
-In this section, we allow the operators to adapt their spectrum usage to the traffic conditions in each time slot.
+In this section, we allow the operators to trade spectrum and adapt their spectrum usage to the traffic conditions in each slot.
+To be consistent with the previous section, we assume that when no trade happens, operators agree to equal, orthogonal sharing.
+The main principles here apply to general unequal sharing.

-A sharing scheme can be either direct or indirect.
-With a direct scheme, all operators report their traffic intensities, and each operator uses a designated strategy according to all reported traffic intensities.
-With an indirect scheme, each operator may report other signals (i.e., desired actions) instead of traffic intensities, and then determines the spectrum to utilize according to one¡¯s own traffic intensity and other operators¡¯ reports.
-By the Revelation Principle of Bayesian games \cite[Theorem 2]{Myerson-1979}, for every Nash equilibrium of an indirect scheme, there exists a direct scheme that is payoff-equivalent and in which truthful revelation is a Nash equilibrium.
-Thus, we focus on direct schemes in this paper.

 Spectrum trade can take place either with or without monetary payment.
-Spectrum trade with payment has several drawbacks.
-It may encourage spectrum ``trolls''--operators who serve few or no customer, yet demand payment so as to not cause interference.
-Besides, pricing, metering, and billing for spectrum usage require efforts beyond the physical layer and can be costly.
+Spectrum sharing without monetary payment has a few advantages in some aspects.
+In comparison with monetary trading, sharing without monetary payment may suppress spectrum ``trolls''--operators who serve few or no customer, yet demand payment so as to not cause interference.
+Besides, sharing without monetary payment avoids pricing, metering, and billing for spectrum usage, which require efforts beyond the physical layer and can be costly.
 This study is hence restricted to spectrum trade without monetary payment.
 The basic idea is that an operator in need of extra spectrum may borrow from another operator but needs to return the spectrum in the future.

-The spectrum sharing with dynamic traffic is formulated as a repeated game with private information and communication.
-In each time slot, operators report their traffic intensities and adjust their spectrum usage based on the reported traffic intensities.
-Since the operators are assumed to be strategic, they do not have to report their actual traffic intensities.
-To achieve efficient spectrum sharing, we seek a direct scheme such that it is in the best interest of every operator to truthfully report their traffic.
+A sharing scheme can be either direct or indirect.
+With a direct scheme, all operators report their traffic intensities, and each operator uses a designated strategy according to all reported traffic intensities.
+With an indirect scheme, each operator may report other signals (i.e., desired actions) instead of traffic intensities, and then determine the spectrum to utilize according to one's own traffic intensity and other operators¡¯ reports.
+By the Revelation Principle of Bayesian games \cite[Theorem 2]{Myerson-1979}, for every Nash equilibrium of an indirect scheme, there exists a direct scheme that is payoff-equivalent and in which truthful reporting is a Nash equilibrium.
+Thus, in this paper we focus on direct schemes where operators report their traffic intensities.